JoseDangerous/AI-Image-Detection/README.md

-# Example Submission: Investigating and Detecting AI-Generated Images
+# Detecting AI-Generated Images

 ---

 ## Step 1: Media Type Selection

 **Chosen Media Type:** Images
-**Rationale:** I selected images because the visual nature of AI-generated media often presents identifiable patterns or artifacts that distinguish it from human-generated images.
-Exploring these features will provide insights into how AI-generated images differ from real ones.
+**Rationale:** I chose images because of their ubiquitous use, impact across cultures, and their ability to evoke emotional responses in people.

 ---